bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rees-david.md

 **David Rees** was a Welsh mathematician who worked on semigroups and on commutatiive algebra.
 During World War II he worked on cracking codes.

 ### Mathematical Profile (Excerpt):
-* The Rees family had a traditional love of mathematics, and in fact David Rees's great-great-grandfather, Thomas Rees, was an early Welsh mathematician.
-* David, the subject of this biography, was the the fourth of a family consisting of Thomas, Doris, Hilda, David and Kathleen.
 * His undergraduate studies were supervised by Gordon Welchman (1906-1985), a fellow of Sidney Sussex College, and Rees graduated in 1939 as Second Wrangler.
 * Rees continued to study at Cambridge but, on 1 September 1939, German troops invaded Poland and Britain declared war on Germany two days later.
 * The outbreak of war caused a complete disruption in Rees's university studies since he was quickly recruited to undertake war work at Bletchley Park, the British codebreaking centre in Buckinghamshire.